whatsaaaa/TicTacToe/README.md

 ## AI Moves

-AI moves are achieved using very basic implementation of Minimax Algorithm.
+AI moves are achieved with very basic implementation of Minimax Algorithm.